Tauffer-Consulting/domino/docs/source/pages/domino_components_python_package.rst

 Task (Domino class)
 ~~~~~~~~~~~~~~~~~~~~

 This class defines the objects for each task in the AirfLow dag.
-Once instantiated it returns a `DominoKubernetesPodPiece` object properly configured with the target Piece arguments, secrets and volume mounts.
+Once instantiated it will return either a `DominoKubernetesPodOperator` or a `DominoDockerOperator` object, properly configured with the target Piece arguments, secrets and volume mounts.

-DominoKubernetesPodPiece (Domino class)
+DominoKubernetesPodOperator (Domino class)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This class is an extension of the Airflow's `KubernetesPodPiece` class.
-It adds some useful information such as secrets and upstream task ids as ENV variable into the container running the target Piece.
+This class is an extension of the Airflow's `KubernetesPodOperator` class.
+It adds Domino specific functionalities and information.
+Runtime information is passed as ENV variables to the container running the target Piece.

 BasePiece (Domino class)